Pravinvignesh2/employee_management_system/backend/README.md

-# HR Management System - Backend
+# Employee Management System - Backend

 ## Overview
-This is the backend service for the HR Management System, built with Spring Boot, JPA, and SQLite.
+This is the backend service for the Employee Management System, built with Spring Boot, JPA, and SQLite.

 ## Issues and Solutions